They say…

 Date: 23 October 2000

-Another review from the written for the pioneering Oxford Bottled Beer Database (OBBD).
+Another review from the archive written for the pioneering Oxford Database (OBBD).
 I’ve left it uncorrected — so please read it in that historical spirit.

 De Regenboog (The Rainbow) was originally a printing business founded by homebrewer and beekeeper Johan Brandt.
-He began commercially on a part-time basis in 1997 using the brand ‘t Smisje (the neighbouring had once been a smith’s shop).
-In response to tightening hygiene regulations, brewing ceased at the original site in a suburb of in 2008, restarting in new premises at Mater near Oudenaarde under the name Smisje.
+He began brewing commercially on a part-time basis in 1997 using the brand ‘t Smisje (the neighbouring had once been a smith’s shop).
+In response to tightening hygiene regulations, brewing ceased at the original site in a suburb of Brugge in 2008, restarting in new premises at Mater near Oudenaarde under the name Smisje.
 Despite the beekeeping background, the honey beer is no longer brewed — a shakeout of brands in 2010 saw the brewery concentrating on a much smaller number of beers.

 This honey beer from ‘The Rainbow’, a very small micro near Brugge, was one of the specialities on offer at 2000’s Great British Beer Festival: the suitably artisanal trademark means ‘the little smith’ and the honey is apparently collected from the brewery’s own bees.